biado/PhotoCube/README.md

 ## LSC-MMM Mapping

-This directory contains Java programs and its input/output files.
-It transforms Lifelog Search Challenge (LSC) dataset so that it can be mapped to Multi-dimensional Media Model (M-cube).
+This directory contains Java programs, that transform Lifelog Search Challenge (LSC) dataset.
+The goal is to map the LSC data to Multi-dimensional Media Model (M-cube).

-Note that some files are not uploaded here due to the size.
-The excluded files are:
-- LSC Visual Concept
-- LSC Metadata
-- lscImageTags.csv (output from Java program)
-- lscImageTags_No_Metadata.csv (output from Java program)
+The input files are deleted based on the LSC data usage terms.

 ## PhotoCube with LSC inserter